yemoalakija/michael-jordan-at-chicago-bulls/README.md

 #### Legacy

-This page is the main centre-focus of the website; i.e it illustrates his awards and achievements in all the years he played for The Chicago Bulls basketball team.
+This page illustrates his awards and achievements in all the years he played for The Chicago Bulls basketball team.

 ![legacy](assets/images/legacyshot%20(77).png)